OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group.md

 - If this element is set to BidValue, the auction will use use the [Bid](ad-group-product-partition.md#bid) field of the [Ad Group Product Partition](ad-group-product-partition.md).
 - If this element is set to BidBoost, the auction will use use the [Bid Adjustment](ad-group-product-partition.md#bidadjustment) field of the [Ad Group Product Partition](ad-group-product-partition.md).

 **Add:** Optional.
-If this field is not set, the default Cooperative bidding option for the ad group is BidValue.
+If this field is not set, the default Sponsored Products bidding option for the ad group is BidValue.
 **Update:** Read-only.
 If you attempt to change the previous bid option an error will be returned.
 **Delete:** Read-only